-- Be advised that I am fully aware of the various websites and phone Apps that are available for students to use and copy answer to homework questions.
+- Be advised that I am fully aware of the various websites and phone Apps that are available for students to use and copy answer to homework questions and possibly use during online assessments.
 Copying answers from other sources does NOT constitute as studying!
-If you use any of those websites or Apps, to get the answers for your homework assignments, you need to understand that you will most probably NOT pass this course with a favorable grade, regardless of how much you wish or hope.
+If you use any of those websites or Apps, to get the answers for your homework assignments or other assessment questions, you need to understand that you will most probably NOT pass this course with a favorable grade, regardless of how much you wish or hope.
 It is that simple!

-IMPORTANT: Your grade is STRICTLY based on YOUR PERFORMANCE in this course, NOT on your good intentions, your friendly personality, any generous gifts, your past track records, your performance in other courses you are taking, or what any other teacher may have told you.
+IMPORTANT: Your grade is STRICTLY based on YOUR PERFORMANCE in this course, NOT on your good intentions, how hard you tried, your friendly personality, any generous gifts, your past track records, the number of tutors you have worked with, your performance in other courses you are taking, or what any other teacher may have told you.
 The fact that you have had “A’s” in ALL of your previous math courses does NOT guarantee an “A” in this course.

-- Students will have opportunities to gain points on Homework, Class Participation, Possible Quizzes, Possible Team-Practices, Chapter/Unit Tests and the Final Exam.
+- Students will have opportunities to gain points on Homework, Attendance and Class Participation, Possible Quizzes, Possible Team-Practices, Chapter Tests, and the Final Exam.

 - In general, I do NOT assign extra credit assignments; however, there may be projects assigned, as special Homework Assignments.
 Do NOT ask for extra credits.